nmattia/nmattia.com/posts/2018-03-11-reproducible-setup-linux-macos.md

 string is mostly bash.
 What's not bash is the `${./tmux.conf}` part: that's a way of referencing Nix values inside a bash statement -- and inside any string, actually.
 To Nix, this snippet is just a string, it will just happen to be run as a bash script at some point.
-So `${ foo }` interpolates the _Nix_ `foo` value to a string.
+So `${ foo }` interpolates the _Nix_ value `./tmux.conf` to a string.
 The next question is: what kind of value is `./tmux.conf`?

 Wanna have a guess?

 Well, it looks like a path, doesn't it.
-And as it turns out there is a file `tmux.conf` in the directory.
+And as it turns out there is a file [`tmux.conf`][homies-tmux-conf] in the directory.
 A Nix value that starts with `./` is Nix' quick way of creating an entry in the Nix store: by interpolating it in the snippet above, Nix will replace `${ ./tmux.conf }` with a `/nix/store/XXXXXXX-foo`-style path.
 Sweet!
-The rest of the obscure incantation is just a way of telling Nix to wrap `tmux` and bake in the `-f` flag which specifies the location of the `.tmux.conf` file to use, which you can see if you squint long enough at the actual `tmux` that's located on my `$PATH`:
+The rest of the obscure incantation is just a way of telling Nix to wrap `tmux` (some `tmux` that was built by Nix and lives in `/nix/store`) and bake in the `-f` flag which specifies the location of the `.tmux.conf` file to use.
+You can convince yourself of it by squinting long enough at the actual `tmux` that's located on my `$PATH`:

 ``` shell
 $ cat $(which tmux)